 ...then I'd love to chat with you.

 You, lovely lady, deserve to have a vibrant life.
 The world needs you to come alive.
 I'll show you how.
 And I'll make it FUN and EASY for you.
 I can't wait to talk to you!

-Lara Dalch is a health and lifestyle coach to smart (and busy!) women – who crave practical tools for feeling vibrant, alive, and gorgeous again – so they can live the life they really want.
-As a former entertainment marketing executive and busy entrepreneur, Lara understands the challenges of balancing good health with a crazy schedule and is passionate about helping women harness the power of good health to fuel their extraordinary lives through a practical, “whole life” approach to health.
+Lara Dalch is a health and lifestyle coach to "women on the rise" – who crave practical tools for feeling healthy, confident, and powerful again – so they can have the career and life they really want.
+As a former entertainment marketing executive and busy entrepreneur, Lara understands the challenges of balancing good health with a crazy schedule and is passionate about helping women harness the power of good health to fuel their lives through a realistic, “whole life” approach to health.

-Lara is also a regular contributor to popular health and wellness website MindBodyGreen.com and has been a featured speaker at Microsoft, Flywheel Sports, the University of Virginia, and the University of California, Berkeley.
+Lara is a regular contributor to popular health and wellness website MindBodyGreen and has been a featured speaker at Microsoft, Flywheel Sports, Orangetheory Fitness, the University of Virginia, and the University of California, Berkeley.
 She holds a B.A. in Psychology from the University of Virginia, is a Certified Pilates Instructor and received her training to practice health coaching via the State University of New York and the Institute for Integrative Nutrition.

-Prior to coaching busy women, Lara held various positions in marketing and promotions for Classic Media, Cartoon Network, Adult Swim, Comedy Central, and Wizards of the Coast (now a division of Hasbro).
-She currently resides in Seattle, Washington and can't believe her luck at living in such a beautiful place.
+Prior to coaching busy women, Lara held various positions in marketing and promotions for Classic Media, Cartoon Network, Adult Swim, Comedy Central, and Wizards of the Coast.
+She currently resides in Seattle, Washington and can't believe her luck at living in such an extraordinarily beautiful place.
 Lara works with clients nationwide.